 Her work has appeared in numerous print and online journals and anthologies.
 Most recently in Echoes 2: The New Resonance 20th Anniversary Update (eds.
 J. Kacian & Julie Warther, Red Moon Press, 2018); Old Song: The Red Moon Anthology of English-Language Haiku 2017 (eds.
 J. Kacian et al, Red Moon Press, 2018); Jumble Box (M.D.
 Welch & R. Moss, Press Here, 2017); and received Honorable Mention in the Mt.
 Fuji Tanka Grand Prix contest 2018, First Prize in the Sharpening The Green Pencil Haiku Contest 2017; was included in Haiku 2014 (Modern Haiku Press), and in the European Top 100 most creative haiku authors for six consecutive years (2012–2017).
 Honorable Mention in the International Sakura Awards (2015), Third Prize in the Kusamakura Haiku Competition (2014), amongst others.

 Articles include “Haiku and the brain: an exploratory study” (Juxtapositions 3.1) and “Reading English-language haiku: processes of meaning construction revealed by eye movements” (JEMR, 10.1).

 In 2018 Stella served as a judge for the British Haiku Society’s Haibun Contest 2017.

-Stella’s collection on the theme “Haiku of the Senses” appeared in the The Haiku Foundation’s Per Diem: Daily Haiku feature, March 2012, and can be viewed in the THF Per Diem Archive here.
+Stella’s selections on the theme Haiku of the Senses and Light and Dark appeared in The Haiku Foundation’s Per Diem: Daily Haiku feature, March 2012, and December 2014, respectively.